A long jump is a power event that comprises the following four phases:

 The speed, in metres/second (m/s), can be determined by timing the athlete between two markers set at 11 metres and 1 metre from the take-off board.

 The preparation for the long jump take-off begins in the later phases of the approach run.
 The long jumper prepares for take-off by sinking the hips and then raising the hips into the take-off phase.
 This usually results in the next to last stride is longer than normal and the final stride being up to 25 centimetres shorter than a normal running stride.
 It must be emphasised that the hip sink and stride adjustment all happen in response to the athlete's postural adjustments in preparation for the take-off.
 At take-off ensure the hips are slightly forward of the shoulders.

 The vertical impulse is achieved by the upward acceleration of the "free" limbs, the arms and the non-take-off leg, against the braced take-off leg.
 These movements should be characterised by short radius (blocked), fast explosive actions.

-The head should be carried in a normal position, in line with spine and the eyes should be focused forward and slightly up.
+The head should be carried in a normal position, in line with the spine and the eyes should be focused forward and slightly up.

 The flight through the air

 Speed and lift generated on the runway and through take-off can result in a good distance.
-After a take-off, the athlete tends to have a forward rotation that, if not corrected, will result in the feet hitting the sand early and a loss of distance in the jump.
+After take-off, the athlete tends to have a forward rotation that, if not corrected, will result in the feet hitting the sand early and a loss of distance in the jump.
 The cyclic forward movement of the legs and arms, as seen in the hitch-kick for example, will correct this forward rotation.